Cluster scattering diagrams of acyclic affine type

 If $\omega_c(\beta,\delta)>0$, then replacing $c$ with $c^{-1}$ in the argument for the case $\omega_c(\beta,\delta)<0$, we again conclude that the path-ordered product for a small loop around $G$ is trivial. \end{proof}

-This completes the proof of \cref{DCScat,aff greg,aff greg shard}.
-By \cref{DC Phic} and the fact that $\delta$ (the normal vector to $\d_\infty$) is the unique imaginary root in~$\AP{c}$, \cref{scat Schur} follows.
+This completes the proof of Theorems~\ref{DCScat}, \ref{aff greg}, and~\ref{aff greg shard}.
+By Proposition~\ref{DC Phic} and the fact that $\delta$ (the normal vector to $\d_\infty$) is the unique imaginary root in~$\AP{c}$, Theorem~\ref{scat Schur} follows.
 We now prove our last result on affine cluster scattering diagrams.